Ebadm/End-to-End-LLM-Project/README.md

 ###  2.The web app will open in your browser where you can ask questions

 ## Example Questions
-"How many Samsung headphones are currently in stock?"
+- "How many Samsung headphones are currently in stock?" <br>
-"What will be the total revenue if we sell all laptops at the current discount rate?"
+- "What will be the total revenue if we sell all laptops at the current discount rate?" <br>
-"List all the items with more than 20% discount."
+- "List all the items with more than 20% discount." <br>
-"How many units of the grey iPhone are left in stock?"
+- "How many units of the grey iPhone are left in stock?" <br>

 ## Project Structure
 - main.py: The main Streamlit application script.